47degrees/freestyle-intro/deck/README.md

 - val userAndUserProgressInterpreter: C02 ~> M = userProgressOpsInterpreter or exerciseAndUserInterpreter
 - val allInterpreters: ExercisesApp ~> M = githubOpsInterpreter or userAndUserProgressInterpreter
 ```

 ---

+## Predictable Workflow

+- Declare your algebras <!-- .element: class="fragment" -->
+- Group them into modules <!-- .element: class="fragment" -->
+- Compose your programs <!-- .element: class="fragment" -->
+- Provide implicit implementations of each algebra `Handler` <!-- .element: class="fragment" -->
+- Run your programs at the edge of the world <!-- .element: class="fragment" -->

+---